Catalog Search Results

 Description

 "Oliver Twist, a poor orphan, escapes the miserable workhouse, only to fall into the clutches of a band of pickpockets.
-Can he remain the good-hearted boy that he is?"--
+Can he remain the good-hearted boy that he is?"-- Provided by publisher.

 Author